Table of Contents

 Pathology and Pathophysiology of Pericardial Effusion

 The pericardial space normally contains a small volume of serous fluid.
-Under normal circumstances it cushions the heart and allows for a low friction environment so the heart can move easily.
+Under normal circumstances, it cushions the heart and allows for a low friction environment so the heart can move easily.
 If fluid were to fill the pericardial space rapidly, as in a penetrating chest trauma, as little as 150 ml could lead to tamponade.
-If fluid were to slowly accumulate, then the pericardial sac could stretch to accommodate about 2 l of fluid without symptoms.
+If fluid were to slowly accumulate, then the pericardial sac could stretch to accommodate about 2 L of fluid without symptoms.

-Symptoms of Pericardial Effusion
+Symptoms of Pericardial Effusion and Tamponade

 Symptoms of a cardiac effusion include the following: